 December 2011–present, GLSEN Hudson Valley, Poughkeepsie, NY, USA

-- Diversity, inclusion and anti-bullying workshops for middle school students aged 11-14.
+- Facilitate diversity, inclusion and anti-bullying workshops for middle school and high school students aged 11-18.
 Trained over 600 students in two middle schools.

 - Proficiency in Spanish and American Sign Language.

 - Chapter co-chair of the Out@IBM diversity network group for gay, lesbian, bisexual and transgender employees and straight allies.